Last Updated on March 31, 2021

 A 2010 study4 found that women with social anxiety had much higher relapse rates than men and non-anxious women after completing a 12-step program.
 Forty percent of men both with and without social unease relapsed into drinking by the end of the program.
 For women without these issues, the percentage was the same.
 But for women with social anxiety, the relapse rate was 60 percent.
 Statistically, that’s a huge difference.

 So why don’t socially anxious women get as much out of AA?

 A good chunk of AA’s benefit comes from its social elements

-It seems their anxiety interferes with the program’s core elements of participation.
+It seems that anxiety may interfere with the AA program’s core elements of participation.
 A good chunk of AA’s benefit comes from its social elements—speaking up in group sessions, obtaining a sponsor, and reaching out to that sponsor when you fear you’ll relapse.
-But multiple studies have found that mere attendance at AA sessions doesn’t have a significant effect on drinking patterns.
+But multiple studies56 have found that mere attendance at AA sessions doesn’t have a significant effect on drinking patterns.
 You tend to get a lot out of AA only when you actively engage in it.

 What are the alternatives to Alcoholics Anonymous?